The Ultimate Guide To Pop Surrealism

 Gary Baseman top selling lowbrow toys and creations.

-By the way, if you are wondering who is the modern-day Vincent Van Gogh of pop surrealism?
+So who is the modern-day Vincent Van Gogh of pop surrealism?

 Who is Camilla d’Errico?